apache/incubator-kie-tools/packages/dmn-editor-standalone/README.md

    under the License.
 -->

-## BPMN and DMN Standalone Editors
+## DMN Standalone Editor

 ### Description

-This library provides standalone DMN and BPMN Editors (one all-in-one JavaScript file each) that can be embedded into any web application.
+This library provides standalone DMN Editor (one all-in-one JavaScript file) that can be embedded into any web application.

 A comprehensive API is also provided for setup and interaction with the Editor.